 (423) 892-2319 ex.2229

-The purpose of classroom support is to assist students within the traditional classroom setting to be successful.
+The purpose of classroom support is to assist students in the traditional classroom setting to be successful.
 These students may or may not have diagnosed issues that are affecting them academically.

 - Student observation. (parental permission granted)

-- Assessment in academic achievement using the Woodcock-Johnson Achievement Test and behavioral checklists.
+- Assessment of academic achievement using the Woodcock-Johnson Achievement Test and behavioral checklists.
 (ADD)

 - Meetings with parents to provide support, updates on progress, and to work to integrate any private therapy necessary for success.

 - Strategies to address sensory needs.

 - Development of behavioral charts to help get the students on track with their focus and attention, impulsivity, organization, and completion of tasks.